 Second Day of Adventure

 Half of our group who already went ahead was the first batch to explore the cave.
 While waiting for our turn, we dipped happily to the cold water.
-It was a bit murky because the river bottom was not compose of grainy sand.
-But we enjoyed our moment immersing our bodies to the water.
+It was a bit murky because the river bottom was not composed of grainy sand.
+But we enjoyed our moment immersing our bodies into the water.

 When the boat moved forward, we were all amazed at the elegance of the opening.
 There was a big karst formation on the center being illuminated by the sunlight coming from a hole on top of the cave.
 That fascinating sight filled with serenity was really breathtaking!